CruuzAzul/appwrite-workshop/docs/en/workshop/storage/download-files.md

 Now, it's time to display them in your application to solve the puzzle! 🧩

-After initializing the Appwrite SDK to allow you to communicate with the **Storage** part of Appwrite, you'll go to the `src/api/modules/storage.ts` file and modify the `getStorageFiles` function that will retrieve and return the storage images.
+After initializing the Appwrite SDK to allow you to communicate with the **Storage** part of Appwrite, you'll go to the `src/workshop/api/modules/storage/puzzle.ts` file and modify the `getPuzzlePieces` function that will retrieve and return the storage images.

 :::tip
 You can use logs to display the retrieved images in your browser's console if you want to validate this first step.